bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

-Using Theorem 1 we can see that by assigning random control groups, our use of difference in SPC (i.e. association) using in Equation 2 is identical the actual causal effect i.e. lift.
+Using Theorem 1 we can see that by assigning random control groups, our use of difference in SPC (i.e. association) using Equation 2 is identical the actual causal effect i.e. lift.
 However, if we don't have random assignments (and have some kind of bias in assignment towards treatment or control) then there is no guarantee that the association we